 Stay tuned for the announcement of Ontario colleges selected to participate in on-campus pilot programs!
 These pilots are designed to address challenges to local food procurement by replicating and validating models established at Mohawk, and by creating new solutions that respond to the research findings.
 Partner colleges will receive support from our project team and matching funds of up to $10,000 to launch, monitor and report on pilot projects.

 Looking for Local Food close to campus?

 There are many businesses right here in Hamilton that offer local food options all year long.
-Use this local food resource guide and interactive map to find local food businesses within 25 kilometers of your campus!
+Use this local food resource guide and interactive map to find local food businesses within 25 kilometres of your campus!